SivaCse/angular-indepth/README.md

                             //this.renderer.setStyle(this.elRef.nativeElement, 'background-color', 'yellow', '!important');
                         }
                 - @HostBinding()
-                    - use this if need to change stles, renderer is also fine
+                    - use this if need to change styles, renderer is also fine
                     - in Directive declaraion file
                         - @HostBinding('style.backgroundColor') backgroundColor: string;
                         - this.backgroundColor = 'transparent'